Bartvds/mocha-unfunk-reporter/README.md

 ## Options

 Pass extra options using process.env.
-It's a global option since we don't extend mocha's Base reporter so can't access the useColor parameter
+It's a global option since we don't extend mocha's Base reporter so cannot access the useColor parameter.

 ````
 // enable colors using ANSI codes (nothing against some optional functional funk :)